Wild Polio Eliminated in Africa: A Giant Step Closer to Eradication

 UNICEF and partners in the Global Polio Eradication Initiative (GPEI) — including Rotary International and the Bill & Melinda Gates Foundation — are working together to end polio worldwide.
 Since UNICEF and Rotary International began their partnership in 1988, polio cases have decreased by 99.9 percent.
 Just 176 polio cases were confirmed worldwide in 2019, down from about 1,000 cases per day in the 1980s.

 In Pakistan and Afghanistan, vaccination campaigns interrupted by COVID-19 have resumed

-Africa's victory over wild poliovirus represents significant progress, but while polio exists anywhere, it remains a threat everywhere.
+Africa's victory over wild poliovirus represents significant progress, but as long as polio exists anywhere, it remains a threat everywhere.